mariadb-edwardstoever/mariadb_schema_transporter/README.md

 ## Be Aware
 Some things to keep in mind:

+* You can define tables without foreign keys with the option `--skip-fks` when backing up on the source.
+This will prevent an error when a table references a primary key that is not part of the transport.
 * You can turn off transport of EVENTS with the option `--skip-events` when backing up on the source.
 * You can turn off transport of ROUTINES with the option `--skip-routines` when backing up on the source.
 * You can turn off the privilege check with the option `--bypass-priv-check` which will let you run either script even if the database user doesn't have all the required privileges.
 This may be required for backward compatibility to old releases.